The Lord He is One

 I can't help but think of Abraham when God asked him to sacrifice His one and only son.
 Abraham was cleaving to the goodness of God in His moment of decision.
 He showed that He preferred God's way over his own in making the promise come to pass.

-the God of the peace, who did bring up out of the dead the great shepherd of the sheep -- in the blood of an age-during covenant -- our Lord Jesus,
+. . . the God of the peace, who did bring up out of the dead the great shepherd of the sheep—in the blood of an age-during covenant—our Lord Jesus,

-It is through the blood that Jesus shed that we are able to enter into covenant relationship with God.
+It is through the blood that Jesus shed that we can enter into a covenant relationship with God.

-I loved this Biblical description of cling that agrees with and compliments the concept of "one" and "unity"
+The Biblical description of cling that agrees with and compliments the concept of "one" and "unity" is discovered in Job.

-One unto another they adhere, They stick together and are not separated ~ Job 41:7
+One unto another they adhere, They stick together and are not separated.

-Cleaving to Him shows our love for Him and our obedience is the action that expresses clinging.
+Cleaving to Him shows our love for Him, and our obedience is the action that expresses clinging.
 Fearing Him is also included in this idea.
 Who we fear is who we obey.
-If we fear the opinions of man we will obey what we believe is pleasing to man.
-If we fear God we will desire to please Him and Him alone.
+If we fear man's opinions, we will abide by what we believe is pleasing to man.
+If we fear God, we will desire to please Him and Him alone.

 We serve whom we fear.

-Everything we do is evidence of what or who we cling to.
+Everything we do is evidence of to what or whom we cling.

-Heart and soul must be united in order to cleave to Him
+Heart and soul must be united to cleave to Him.

 May we pray that God would give us a "united" heart of oneness to cling to and follow after the "One" and only true God.